printers-for-people/catboat/docs/Config_Reference.md

 #driver_BBMCLKS: 4
 #driver_BBMTIME: 0
 #driver_FILT_ISENSE: 0
-#   Set the given register during the configuration of the TMC5160
+#   Set the given register during the configuration of the TMC5160 or
-#   chip.
+#   TMC2160 chip.
 This may be used to set custom motor parameters.
 The
 #   defaults for each parameter are next to the parameter name in the
 #   above list.
 #⚠️driver_s2vs_level: 6   # Short to Supply tolerance, from 4 to 15